Willi Nemitz: Squadron leader and death

 On 4 November 1942, Oberleutnant Siegfried Simsch, the Staffelkapitän (squadron leader) of 5.
 Staffel of JG 52, was severely injured in a flight accident.
 In consequence, Nemitz then briefly led the Staffel before Oberleutnant Gustav Denk officially took command in January 1943.
+On 22 January 1943, II.
+Gruppe had to retreat further and moved to an airfield at Rostov-on-Don.
+Here, Nemitz reached his 56th aerial victory by end of January.
 On 10 February 1943, Hauptmann Rudolf Resch, the commander of 6.
 Staffel of JG 52, was transferred.
 In consequence, Denk was also transferred to take command of 6.
 Staffel.
 When Denk was killed in action on 13 February, Nemitz led 6.
 Staffel as well as 5.
 Staffel until Leutnant Helmut Haberda was given command.
+On 13 March, the Gruppe moved to an airfield at Anapa.
+Here on 20 March, Nemitz was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
+At the end of March 1943, his number of aerial victories had reached 80.

-Nemitz was killed in action on 11 April in the area of Anapa.
-His Messerschmitt Bf 109 G-4 (Werknummer 14898—factory number) crashed near the village Nishne Bakanskaja located approximately 10 km east-northeast of Anapa.
+On 9 April, Nemetz claimed his 81st and last aerial victory when he shot down a Pe-2 bomber.
+Two days later on 11 April, Nemitz was killed in action in the area of Anapa.
+His Bf 109 G-4 (Werknummer 14898—factory number) crashed near the village Nishne Bakanskaja located approximately 10 km east-northeast of Anapa.
+According to Helmut Lipfert, who occasionally flew as his wingman, Nemitz Bf 109 crashed into a German infantry position.
 Command of 6.
-Staffel then transferred to Oberleutnant Karl Ritzenberger.
+Staffel was then transferred to Oberleutnant Karl Ritzenberger.
 Posthumously, Nemitz was promoted to Leutnant (second lieutenant).

 Summary of career

 Aerial victory claims

-According to Spick, Nemitz was credited with 81 aerial victories claimed in over 500 combat missions.
+According to US historian David T. Zabecki, Nemitz was credited with 81 aerial victories.
+Spick also lists him with 81 aerial victories claimed in over 500 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 82 aerial victory claims, plus one further unconfirmed claim.
 All of his confirmed aerial victories were claimed on the Eastern Front.